shawnsibanda/South-Africa-Crime-Analysis/README.md

 - Is crime increasing or decreasing over time?
 - Which crime types dominate national statistics?
 - What are the crime categories dominating each province?
+- Are certain crime categories increasing or decreasing over time?
+- Which provinces show the most significant long-term improvement?

 ##  Dashboard Features